 Social Media Stuff

-WOW, it’s mad to think that 3 years ago I decided to start up a social media care taking ‘arm’ to my business.
+WOW, it’s mad to think that just over 3 years ago I decided to start up a social media care taking ‘arm’ to my business.
 It was started because the other half suggested I should do something to help people because I spent my life on ‘it’.

 And here I am three years later.
 I won’t lie, it’s been a rollercoaster of a ride and, like the other elements of my self employ it’s been a challenge, however it is a challenge I love each and every day.

 There have been some highs, some lows and a lot of every day normal activities since I started with my very first social client www.oceanj.co.uk

 I have gained clients, lost clients, regained clients, such is the transient nature of investing in a social media caretaker.
 I have learnt more about social activities than I ever dreamed possible and still I know very little. the changing face of each platform is a constant learning curve and just when I think it’s nailed, Wham Bam everything changes.

 Social media needs a constant drip feed of posts, relevant and irrelevant stuff that keeps followers engaged.

 Chasing numbers and followers is futile, it”s much better to get solid engagement from a core group of people rather than trying to become the next social media superstar (that oxymoron really does need to be ditched by the way)

 Silly posts #snapchat stuff always goes down well but it’s only for fun purposes.